seanseah/seanseah.github.io/_posts/2007-02-10-back-to-airforce.md

 think I haven't change all that much in this 4 years and still not sure what I want to do.
-I guess this dilly-dally over job issues is more to do with my possibly good grades and potential job offers out there, and yet, I am tied down with a SAF LSA scholarship and might be be pegged down based on the various scholarships rankings.
+I guess this dilly-dally over job issues is more to do with my possibly good grades and potential job offers out there, and yet, I am tied down with a SAF LSA scholarship and might be pegged down based on the various scholarships rankings.
 A sign of jealousy perhaps?
-In a materialistic vein, it's all about the money!

 In a way, I can see this as a career, it isn't exactly a bad job and it does offer certain levels of prospects and all in all, working with technology is